rakutenanalytics/ios-rakutenanalytics/README.md

     // Obj-C:
     RSDKAnalyticsManager.sharedInstance.shouldTrackLastKnownLocation = YES;

-@warning Even with this property set to `YES`, the module will not track the device's location if your application is not also doing so, i.e. the application requested access to the device's location and the user granted it.
- Please refer to the [Location and Maps Programming Guide](https://developer.apple.com/library/ios/documentation/UserExperience/Conceptual/LocationAwarenessPG/CoreLocation/CoreLocation.html) for more information on how to request location updates.
+@warning The analytics module does not track the device's location if the user has not granted device location access to the app, even if this property set to `YES`.
+See the [Location and Maps Programming Guide](https://developer.apple.com/library/ios/documentation/UserExperience/Conceptual/LocationAwarenessPG/CoreLocation/CoreLocation.html) for more information on how to request location updates.
-@warning Applications typically add something like this to their `UIApplicationDelegate`:
+@warning Apps usually add a code snippet similiar to the one below to their `UIApplicationDelegate`:
 @warning
 ~~~{.m}
 	- (BOOL)application:(UIApplication *)application didFinishLaunchingWithOptions:(NSDictionary *)launchOptions